-The Forbes piece, Fear And Loathing Of The 'Burb, by Elisabeth Eaves managed to do get my thoughts going.
+The Forbes piece, Fear And Loathing Of The 'Burb, by Elisabeth Eaves managed to to get my fingers typing.
+I feel some sorrow for someone with such a hostile view of something she understands so poorly.
 Based on her one time experience of living in a suburb in Seattle, Elisabeth has this to say.

 For those who rarely see the word "misanthropic," it means being someone who is a misanthrope or "a hater of humankind."
 My guess is that Elisabeth was to blame for own rebellion.